-Lovenox can cause a very serious blood clot around your brain or spinal cord if you undergo a spinal tap or receive spinal anesthesia (epidural).
-This type of blood clot could cause long-term paralysis, and may be more likely to occur if you have:
+Lovenox can cause a very serious blood clot around your spinal cord if you undergo a spinal tap or receive spinal anesthesia (epidural).
+This type of blood clot could cause long-term or permanent paralysis, and may be more likely to occur if:

-To make sure you can safely use Lovenox, tell your doctor if you have other medical conditions, especially:
+To make sure Lovenox is safe for you, tell your doctor if you have:

 kidney or liver disease;